Criminal Defence for Medical Negligence with Fatal Outcome

 Determining Medico-Legal Expert Evidence

 The procedure is won or lost on medico-legal expert evidence.
-Defense and prosecution must submit qualified experts —specialists in the specific field (cardiologist, neurosurgeon, gynecologist) with judicial experience— establishing: (1) the lex artis ad hoc applicable to the specific case; (2) whether the professional's action deviated from it or not; (3) the causal nexus between action and death; (4) whether the result was foreseeable and avoidable with due diligence.
+Defence and prosecution must submit qualified experts —specialists in the specific field (cardiologist, neurosurgeon, gynecologist) with judicial experience— establishing: (1) the lex artis ad hoc applicable to the specific case; (2) whether the professional's action deviated from it or not; (3) the causal nexus between action and death; (4) whether the result was foreseeable and avoidable with due diligence.
 The chronological reconstruction of the care pathway —what was decided, when and why— is the material on which the expert works, which is why securing it documentarily is a priority.

 Compensation Quantification